How to analyse HTTPS traffic with mitmproxy transparent mode

 The goal of this post is not to explain how iptables works and what is possible to do with it.
 We will only explain how to do the configuration to redirect traffic to the mitmproxy.

-At first sight, we could be tempted to do a very simple rule which could be resumed as follow: Redirect every traffic originated from this computer to the mitmproxy.
+At first sight, we could be tempted to do a very simple rule which could be resumed as follows: Redirect every traffic originated from this computer to the mitmproxy.
 If you go with this approach, you will quickly notice the issue: you have created an infinite loop !

-Indeed, if you create such rule, there is no way for iptables to distinguish traffic that is already coming from mitmproxy.
+Indeed, if you create such a rule, there is no way for iptables to distinguish traffic that is already coming from mitmproxy.
 So traffic coming from mitmproxy will be redirected to mitmproxy !!

 To solve this issue you have two possibilities: